Joannechiao18/OS/README.md

 # OS
-OS related programs
-These are the four OS projects from the Operation System class.
+These are the four OS projects from the Operating System class.
 1. The first project: Proc.
 Generation & Communication.
 The detailed discriptions for this project are provided with the following link. https://acrobat.adobe.com/link/track?uri=urn:aaid:scds:US:f70213c3-ddf3-3d7d-8e62-c64ca00cc4c0